« Previous Page

 problems with money and the law.
 It also can harm relationships with family and

-Substance abuse in older adults may be overlooked, because:
+Substance use problems in older adults may be overlooked, because:

 dangerous for older adults.
 Older adults:footnote 1